ananggunawan/starter-academic/content/home/experience.md

   description = """
   Responsibilities include:

+  * Analysing regional social and economic development in Indonesia
-  * Analysing and modelling of social and economic regional development in Indonesia
+  * Modelling of regional social and economic development in Indonesia
   """

 [[experience]]